Droopy Eyelids - a real health concern

 I’m not sure if you’re in the same boat as me or not, but I’d never really thought about sagging eyelids until my mom had a blepharoplasty.
-And, she wasn’t the only one in my family to undergo that procedure within 30 days.
+And, she wasn’t the only one in my family to undergo eye lift surgery within 30 days.

 What the heck is a blepharoplasty?

-Blepharoplasty is a term used to refer to several different eyelid surgeries, but in this post in particular, I’m using the term to talk about upper eyelid surgery due to sagging upper eyelids, a condition known as ptosis.
+Blepharoplasty is a term used to refer to several different eyelid surgeries, but in this post in particular, I’m using the term to talk about upper eyelid surgery (an eye lift) due to sagging upper eyelids, a condition known as ptosis.

 As we age, the skin above our eyes can start to sag.
-Sometimes, we opt for surgery because of cosmetic reasons, but, believe it or not, this sagging can actually cause real problems with our vision, most notably impacting our peripheral vision and sometimes forcing our eyelashes down into our field of vision obstructing our normal field of vision range.
+Sometimes, we opt for surgery because of cosmetic reasons, but, believe it or not, droopy upper eyelids can actually cause real problems with our vision, most notably impacting our peripheral vision and sometimes forcing our eyelashes down into our field of vision obstructing our normal field of vision range.

 I’d never even thought about sagging eyelids until my mom had a blepharoplasty.
 She underwent this procedure because her eyelids were pushing down on her eyelashes and obstructing her field of vision.
 Her first cousin had the same procedure performed in the same month.

 I’m about 21 years younger than my mom, am pretty opposed to unnecessary surgery, and had never even considered sagging eyelids causing an actual health problem (I consider obstruction of field of vision to be a fairly significant health problem worthy of surgery – if you disagree, just imagine seeing your eyelashes ALL the time whenever you look at anything – be that your significant other or the incredible view before you) until my mom had to have a blepharoplasty.